matflow/GA-feature-selection/README.md

 # GA-feature-selection
 An application of a genetic algorithm for the determination of the best features for data classification, using Python's scikit-learn API and Pandas.
 The dataset provided consists of 5-second audio frames of the steps of two people.
-The original dataset has elements with 34 features of audio belonging to two classes.
+The original dataset has elements with 34 features of audio belonging to two classes, but it can be used with any other dataset provided it's sorted like "dataset_steps.csv" (elements in the rows and features in the columns).

 The genetic algorithm for feature selection consists of:
 - Cromosome objects that contain the dataset with a unique number of the original features, which have: